polichtm/MCW-Azure-Stack/Hands-on lab/HOL step by step - Azure Stack - Operations.md

 1. When prompted, sign in by using the credentials of the **Fabrikam AzSReader1** account.

-1. When prompted, grant the target Azure AD tenant requested permissions by clicking **Accept**.
+1. When prompted, grant the target Azure AD tenant requested permissions by selecting **Accept**.
 In the Update your password window, change the password to **demo@pass123**.

 1. Sign out as Fabrikam AzSReader1 from the Azure portal and close the window of the web browser using in private/incognito mode.

-1. Navigate back to the Azure Active Directory blade of the tenant associated with the Azure Stack environment and click **Groups**.
+1. Navigate back to the Azure Active Directory blade of the tenant associated with the Azure Stack environment and select **Groups**.

-1. On the Groups - All groups blade, click **+ New group**
+1. On the Groups - All groups blade, select **+ New group**

-1. On the **New Group** blade, specify the following settings, and click **Create**:
+1. On the **New Group** blade, specify the following settings, and select **Create**:

     -  Group type: **Security**